For those born immediately before or after World War II, the Folk Boom of the late 1950s was inevitable.

 The long career of Woody Guthrie, as a voice for social justice, found its way into New York City and groups of like-minded musicians including Lee Hayes, Pete Seeger and many others.
 Here is another example of a man with a guitar that managed to make a difference.
 The music of the common folk (Folk music) was gathering a growing following.
 Many musicians, seeking others with similar passions and beliefs, began to gather in Greenwich Village in New York City.
 There was a synergy with the Beat Generation in similar misanthropic feelings and common cause.

 The House Committee on Un-American Activities and Senator Joseph McCarthy actually helped propel the movement forward by giving credibility and relevance to the musical groups and individuals that they chose to investigate.
 The overwhelming sense of the American public of the injustice of the hearings helped label activists as local heroes.
 These included the Almanac Singers, The Weavers, the Limelighters and others.

 By 1960, one person with a guitar could be viewed as a true patriot and fighter for social justice.
 This was the stage as it had been set for the growth of the individual singer-songwriter.
 It was the explosion of the Folk Boom.
-New groups popped up all over the country: Bud & Travis, the Kingston Trio, Pete Seeger, Bob Dylan, Joan Baez, Ritchie Havens, Peter, Paul & Mary, Tom Rush, and dozens of others emerged.
+New groups popped up all over the country, as Bud & Travis, the Kingston Trio, Pete Seeger, Bob Dylan, Joan Baez, Richie Havens, Peter, Paul & Mary, Tom Rush, and dozens of others emerged.
 The music would eventually take many new directions into Rock ‘n’ Roll, Fusion, and beyond.
-The traditional Jug bands of the early 1960s evolved to the Greatful Dead and the Lovin’ Spoonful.
+The traditional Jug bands of the early 1960s evolved into the Grateful Dead and the Lovin’ Spoonful.
 The list is far too long to explore here.